Triangle-Free Equimatchable Graphs: Triangle-Free EFC-Graph Families

 \section{Triangle-Free EFC-Graph Families}

 The goal in this section is to obtain the families of triangle-free EFC-graphs.
 Recall that $G$ is a connected triangle-free EFC-graph with an induced odd cycle $C$ of length five or seven.
-By Corollary \ref{TwoComponents}, $G\backslash C$ contains at most two components and by Lemma \ref{InducedEFCSubgraph}, a subgraph of $G$ induced by the vertices of $C$ and a component of $G\backslash C$ is a connected triangle-free EFC-graph.
-The case when $G$ is $C_5$ or $C_7$ is trivial.
-Here, we analyze the non-trivial cases where the number of components of $G \backslash C$, $c(G\backslash C)$, is one or two.
-Accordingly, we first characterize connected triangle-free EFC-graphs remaining connected after the removal of an induced odd cycle.
-By using this characterization, we then provide a characterization of connected triangle-free EFC-graphs containing exactly two components after the removal of an induced odd cycle.
-Note here that cycles of length five and seven correspond to the smallest connected triangle-free EFC-graphs since in these cases nothing is left after the removal of an odd cycle.
+In the case where $G\backslash C$ is empty, $G$ is trivially $C_5$ or $C_7$.
+Here, we analyze the non-trivial cases; that is, $G\backslash C$ is nonempty.
+The number of components of $G \backslash C$ is denoted by $c(G\backslash C)$.
+By Corollary \ref{TwoComponents}, $G\backslash C$ contains at most two components; that is, $c(G\backslash C) \leq 2$.
+Theorem \ref{KnnProof} states that every component of $G\backslash C$ is a randomly matchable triangle-free graph.
+By Lemma \ref{InducedEFCSubgraph}, the vertices of $C$ and a component of $G\backslash C$ induce a connected triangle-free EFC-subgraph of $G$.
+In Section \ref{oneComp}, we characterize connected triangle-free EFC graphs remaining connected after the removal of an induced odd cycle.
+In Section \ref{twoComp}, we provide a characterization of connected triangle-free EFC-graphs containing exactly two components after the removal of an induced odd cycle by using the characterization in Section \ref{oneComp}.